hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `data_dir` - Equivalent to the `-data-dir` command-line flag.

+* `disable_anonymous_signature` - Disables providing an anonymous signature for
+  de-duplication with the update check.
+See `disable_update_check`.

 * `disable_remote_exec` - Disables support for remote execution.
 When set to true, the agent will ignore any incoming remote exec requests.

+* `disable_update_check` - Disables automatic checking for security bulletins and new version releases.

 * `dns_config` - This object allows a number of sub-keys to be set which can tune how DNS queries are perfomed.
 See this guide on [DNS caching](/docs/guides/dns-cache.html).